Multifactor Authentication for athenaOne Login

 On the device from which you’re logging in to athenaOne:

-- Follow the onscreen instructions to open the Google Authenticator app (you will need to download the app if you have not done so in the previous step) and scan the QR code with your mobile device’s camera.
-If you can’t scan a QR code or your device does not have a camera, click Can’t scan? below the QR code to activate Okta Verify using a different setup option.
+- On the setup page, click Set Up below the time-based Authenticator App option.
+Follow the onscreen instructions to open the Authenticator App (TOTP) (you will need to download an authenticator app if you have not done so in the previous step) and scan the QR code with your device’s camera.
+If you can’t scan a QR code or your device does not have a camera, click Can’t scan? below the QR code to complete setup another way.
+To set up a different authentication method instead, click Choose a different security option.

-- To set up Google Authenticator;
+- To set up authenticator app (TOTP):

 On the device from which you’re logging in to athenaOne:

-- On the device on which you are logging in to athenaOne, click Next.
-A field will appear to input the one-time code generated by your Google Authenticator app.
-This code changes every 30 seconds (as indicated by a circular progress indicator to the right of the code) and will expire and not be accepted for authentication once a new code is generated.
-Therefore, you must be quick to input this code on the device on which you’re logging in to athenaOne.
-Enter a valid code in the Enter Code field and click Verify to complete authentication and get redirected into athenaOne.
+3. On the device on which you are logging in to athenaOne, click Next.
+A field will appear to input the one-time code generated by your authenticator app.
+You must be quick to input this code on the device on which you’re logging in to athenaOne.
+Enter a valid code in the Enter Code field and click Verify to complete setup.

-To complete verification using Google Authenticator, first enter the one-time code generated by your Google Authenticator app in the Enter Code field.
+If you have previously set up Authenticator App (TOTP) as an additional authentication method and are prompted for MFA upon login, you can complete authentication by opening your authenticator app on your desktop or mobile device, then entering the one-time passcode generated by your authenticator app in the Enter Code field.
 This code changes every 30 seconds (as indicated by a circular progress indicator to the right of the code) and will expire and not be accepted for authentication once a new code is generated.
 Therefore, you must be quick to input this code on the device on which you’re logging in to athenaOne.
 Enter a valid code and click Verify to complete authentication and get redirected into athenaOne.
+If you have previously set up multiple authentication methods, you can click the toggle next to the Authenticator App (TOTP) icon to choose another method for authentication.

 On the device from which you’re logging in to athenaOne: